Mannuel25/guessing_number-game/README.md

-# guessing_number-game
-# In addition to the mini rock paper scissors game
+# here is my first trial in making
-# Here is a mini random guessing number game
+# a random number guessing game where
+# you get to guess a number in
+# the range of 1 through 50
-# Have fun as you play!
+# i hope you enjoy as you play! :)